-Is Tokyo on your travel itinerary?
-Unsurprisingly, Tokyo is one of the most popular travel destinations.
-Whether you are visiting for business or pleasure, you will have an incredible time in this brilliant fast-paced city.
+Is Japan on your travel itinerary?
+Unsurprisingly, Japan is one of the most popular travel destinations.
+Whether you are visiting for business or pleasure, you will have an incredible time in this brilliant fast-paced country.
 It’s full of interesting traditions, history and culture, and most importantly, you will never go hungry!
 It’s no exaggeration when people say that the food alone is a great reason to visit.
-You will certainly find amazing food to try in Tokyo, below are just a few of the many dishes you are going to love.
+You will certainly find amazing food to try in Japan, below are just a few of the many dishes you are going to love.

 1. Tempura 天ぷら